 They don’t see themselves as superior and they value every member of their team and everything they do with the good of their customers AND employees.

 Image via Pinterest

 Bare Escentuals’ Leslie Blodgett

 She’s been known to visit her stores all over the country, but what’s more inspiring is that she’s never been afraid to get behind the counter or help out a customer with a consultation herself.

-Thanks to their emphasis on the importance of relationships, they retain a high number of loyal (many even fanatical) customers who come back time and time again.
+Thanks to their emphasis on the importance of relationships, they retain many loyal (many even fanatical) customers who come back time and time again.

-Leslie’s business model is successful because it is people centered and focuses on the question “What can I do for someone else?”
+Leslie’s business model is successful because it is people-centered and focuses on the question, “What can I do for someone else?”